Units of Study

 Our dual-language classes are a two-way immersion of English and a partner language, Spanish, Mandarin or Arabic.
 This instruction is an option for both native English speaking students and English Language Learners.

 Pre-K students will benefit from a full day of class instruction in English followed by a full day of instruction in the partner language.
 This program provides the same academic content and addresses the same standards as English language classes.
 Parents may expect their child to reach bilingual, biliteracy and bicultural goals.

 We strongly believe that early literacy plays a key role in preparing children to succeed in school and life.
 Reading with and to the children is an important and fun activity at all our centers.
 Below is a view of the outstanding treasure of books present in every classroom of our program.
 Please click here to view our partial book list.

-Our 11 centers are supervised by assistant principals.
+Our 11 centers are helmed by two principals and supervised by assistant principals.
 A site coordinator is also assigned at each center and available to parents and caregivers.
 Please see our administration page and centers page for contact information.

 Each class is led by a teacher highly skilled and accredited in early childhood education.
 A trained paraprofessional is also assigned to assist in every classroom.
 Classroom ratio may be a maximum of 18:1:1 for Pre-K classes and 15:1:1 for 3-K classes.

 Every center has the avid participation of cluster teachers.
 Cluster teachers visit each classroom to add extra enrichment through instruction in various subjects such as STEAM, movement and music, math, science, visual arts and theater arts.

 Our school nurses are highly trained and licensed medical professionals.
 They offer a spectrum of health services determined by New York State law, NYC health code and the Chancellor's regulations.

-Our social workers are certified by the state of New York and circulate among our 11 centers in order to be available to parents and caregivers.
+Our social workers are certified by the state of New York and are available to all parents and caregivers in our 11 centers.